 The tradition grew, as traditions do and we now have a month full of memory-making traditions that glorify Christ.
 Though the month is full of activity, we’ve organized it so that it doesn’t feel rushed and there is plenty of rest and peace.
 We set aside our regular homeschool lessons and do Christmas School through the month of December.
 I created a website to share our Advent customs and our lessons plans with you, which you can find at Advent Ideabox.
 You’ll find all of the details you need on the site, but for now, I want to offer you a taste of what Advent is.

 Advent is a season of hope and anticipation.
 The word Advent comes from the Latin word adventus which means “coming”.
-During the Christmas season, we celebrate that Christ came to earth as our Saviour and we celebrate that He is coming again.
+During the Christmas season, we celebrate that Christ came to earth as our Savior and we celebrate that He is coming again.
 We carry this celebration and anticipation throughout the year.

 It begins each year, four Sundays before Christmas.
 Customarily, the Sundays are marked with the lighting of four candles, each representing a precious aspect of the season.
 These candles are usually found in a wreath.
 My family likes to read from a fictional series called Jotham’s Journey each evening and continue to light that week’s candle as we read the devotional verses at the end of each chapter.